 Dior x Parley for the Oceans

-Parley’s recycled polyester appears in a blue- and ochre-colored collection of fabrics including jacquard, mesh, and technical canvas.
+Parley’s recycled polyester appeared in a blue- and ochre-colored collection of fabrics including jacquard, mesh, and technical canvas.
 The range includes a pullover, animal-print shorts, fitted logo caps, and accessories like a water bottle holder.

 Gutsch says the partnership marks a new chapter for the ten-year-old organization focused on ocean conservation.